swetamishra123/Parallax-Website/README.md

 2. styles.css: Modify the styles, colors, and layout.
 3. Feel free to add additional sections or elements to the website as needed.

-Contributing
+## Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please follow the guidelines in the CONTRIBUTING.md file.
+If you'd like to contribute to this project.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the 'MIT License'.